schenkty/MovieNight/README.md

 We provided some sample mockups, image assets and icons.
 Feel free to use them, or find or create your own design elements, so long as it provides a good user experience.

 Please note that this project is more open-ended than the previous ones.
 Experiment and give the app your own personal touch.
 There are many valid ways you could approach this problem.

+Project Instructions

+To complete this project, follow the instructions below.
+If you get stuck, ask a question in the community.

+You can submit this project in either Swift 2.3 or Swift 3.
+If you are using Xcode 8.x and Swift 2.3, you will need to download and use the empty Swift 2.3 starter files template to start your project.
+(Xcode 8 might still prompt you to convert the starter file, if so, please select “convert” and “Swift 2.3”.
+It should then tell you that there is nothing that needs to be changed.)

+First of all, please register as a user at themoviedb.org and request an API key.
+Once you have received your API key, begin experimenting with requests.
+Bear in mind this can be tested in a web browser, rather than in code, to help see what responses look like.
+You should also keep the API documentation handy for new ideas and troubleshooting.

+Create a workflow where both users can select a set of movie criteria such as genre, actors/actress, etc. The app should perform the matches and present the best possible selection to the users.
+Please include at least two parameters.
+Note: the screenshots provided are only suggestions, feel free to use other UI elements or ideas you might have.
+This project is somewhat open-ended, but make sure it demonstrates the proper usage of:
+UITableViews
+Asynchronous API call and Error handling
+Autolayout
+Data Modelling

+Please make sure you tested the app for a variety of inputs, including those which may not be ideal user behavior.
+Be sure your app can handle any issues gracefully.

+Extra Credit

+To get an "exceeds" rating, you can expand on the project in the following ways:

+Implement more than 2 selection criteria for the users to specify their preferences, and create the associated TableView and TableViewCells to support the selection.